NVIDIA/TensorRT/samples/python/onnx_custom_plugin/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog

-September 2022
+January 2024:
+  - Create cublas handle with cublasCreate instead of using the cublasContext argument from attachToContext.
+The cublasContext is still valid if TacticSource::kCUBLAS is enabled.
+TacticSource::kCUBLAS is deprecated.
+  - Added the Cublas library as a prerequisite.

+August 2023:
+  - Update ONNX version support to 1.14.0
+  - Removed support for Python versions < 3.8.

-This `README.md` file was created and reviewed.
+September 2022: This `README.md` file was created and reviewed.

 # Known issues